iutools/iutools/doc/for-devs/test-plan.md

     - Translations include 'clams' and 'divers'

 Latin query - Capitalized words:
+- __BUG:__ As of 2022-11-30, the examples section for Nunavut says "No examples found"
+  - But the section for 'nunavut' (lowercase) does show some examples.
 - Do the steps described in the 'basic scenario' with following specifics
     - QUERY_WORD: 'Nunavut'
     - QUERY_LANGUAGE: Leave it at Inuktitut